George Pancio

 George Panico

-George Pancio was born in Olean, New York in a family of five brothers and five sisters from parents of Austrian descent.
+George Pancio was born in Olean, New York, in a family of five brothers and five sisters from parents of Austrian descent.

 After graduating from Olean High in 1952, he earned his Bachelor’s Degree in Education and Master’s Degree in School Administration from the State University of New York at Brockport.